DEPARTMENT: Student Health & Counseling Services

 - Ability to collaborate effectively with a multidisciplinary team of mental health and primary care providers within an integrated health care facility.

 - Experience working with electronic medical records systems.

 - Experience providing counseling/psychotherapy in university counseling center.

-- Experience assessing and screening students with concerns related to neurodiversity.
+- Experience assessing and screening students with ADHD/LD concerns.

 - Experience providing services within a multi-disciplinary, integrated health care facility.

-Applicants MUST include the following application materials: Resume/CV, cover letter, proof of licensure, and at least three professional references.
-Please include a copy of your driver's license in the "proof of licensure" document upload.
+Applicants MUST include the following application materials: Resume/CV, cover letter, proof of licensure (if applicable), and at least three professional references.

 OTHER SPECIFICS ABOUT THE POSITION: